roaked/roaked.github.io/content/docs/2code/3si/_index.md

 ---
-title: "NLP: Deep Learning on Fake News"
+title: "Deep Learning on Fake News"
 weight: 3
 ---

-# **Language Features for Detection of Fake News**
+# **NLP: Language Features for Detection of Fake News**

 ## 1 A Growing Case